 - Who validates the validator, huh? - How to interpret the report? - I get many errors 203 and 204, but my planes look planar to me.
-Why is that? - I don't see all the errors in my solid - I'm sure my 3D primitive is valid, but the validator says that something is wrong - The validation report says that there are no solids in my CityGML file, but I can see the buildings with my viewer! - Can my GML file contain more than one gml:Solid or gml:MultiSurface? - The validator says my CityGML file is invalid? - Do you validate the topological relationships between the solids? - The IDs for the shells and surfaces in the report, are they 0-based or 1-based? - Where can I get files containing gml: Solids or gml: CompositeSolid?
+Why is that? - I don't see all the errors in my solid - I'm sure my 3D primitive is valid, but the validator says that something is wrong - Do you validate the topological relationships between the solids? - The IDs for the shells and surfaces in the report, are they 0-based or 1-based? - Where can I get files containing Solids or CompositeSolid?